Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 ### Background Daemon
 * FEATURE: errors on shutdown are now logged (#407)
+* FEATURE: object UUIDs are now logged in a human-readable way (#421)
 * FIX: API connections did not recover from some error states (#399)
 * FIX: schema migration should be logged before it takes place (#418)